8 Reasons Why a Car Won’t Start

 - Increased oil consumption

-- Presence of oil within PCV valve or vacuum line
+- The presence of oil within the PCV valve or vacuum line

 - Rough or no-start